 Badrakh Energy holds three mining licenses for the Zuuvch Ovoo and Dulaan Uul uranium deposits (the Dulaan Uul deposit covers the Dulaan Uul and Umnut areas) in the Dornogobi Province.

-Registered resources for Zuuvch Ovoo (54,640 tU) and Dulaan Uul (6,260 tU) represent 44% of the current official resources of Mongolia.
+Registered resources for Zuuvch Ovoo (93,291 tU) and Dulaan Uul (6,260 tU) represent more than 50% of the official resources of Mongolia.

 Badrakh Energy LLC is conducting mining development operations at Zuuvch Ovoo, including detailed feasibility work and an In-Situ Recovery (ISR) Pilot test.